Aalto Doctoral Programme in Electrical Engineering

 - More information on funding your doctoral studies (aalto.fi)

 - Copy of the identity page of the passport or other official identification that indicates the citizenship of the applicant

-The study plan, research plan and supervision plan must be approved and signed by the applicant and the supervising professor.
+The credit plan, research plan, financing plan and supervision plan must be approved and signed by the applicant and the supervising professor.
 By signing these documents, the professor confirms to be the supervising professor of the applicant.